 The value of thoughtful, eloquent, and effective writing for the educated individual cannot be overstated.
 As both a practical skill and a medium of thought, excellent writing bestows power and possibility.
 Similarly, a working knowledge of rhetoric in its classical and contemporary manifestations imparts the ability to construct successful communication, evaluate others' arguments and, more importantly, comprehend and critique the basic epistemological and ideological frameworks of public and private discourse from an ethical standpoint.

 Paired together, expertise in writing and rhetoric will prepare a student to participate more meaningfully in democratic citizenship by becoming a discriminating producer and consumer of text; such expertise will also provide life-long opportunities for personal enrichment.
-A Program in Writing and Rhetoric will make the acquisition of such abilities and knowledge possible for our students, thus preparing them for greater success in the future.
+A coursework in Writing and Rhetoric will make the acquisition of such abilities and knowledge possible for our students, thus preparing them for greater success in the future.

 Practical and Theoretical Components